-Recent profit warnings from leading carmakers suggest that the sector will face greater risk in the year ahead.
-The automotive sector is still highly cyclical and the operating environment could deteriorate quite rapidly, due to factors such as new import tariffs or rising commodity costs.
+Recent profit warnings from leading car makers suggest that the sector will face greater risk in the year ahead.
+The automotive sector is still highly cyclical and the operating environment could deteriorate quite rapidly.
+In addition, factors such as new import tariffs or rising commodity costs will make an impact.

 Manufacturers will continue to face mounting environmental policy pressures, which will likely lead to stricter emissions-reducing regulatory targets, rising pressure on margins and cash flows, changing consumer preferences and technological disruptions.

 Moody’s report, “Automotive manufacturing – Global, Modest growth in light vehicle sales to continue into 2019 amid threat of US tariffs,” is available on moodys.com.